addthis/fluxthis.io/docs/api-action-creators.md

             // do some stuff like dispatch an action
             // Notice you get the original request,
             // so you can do undos with the original data },
+        handleAbort(request) {
+            // do something like spawn another request.
+        },
         createRequest(userID) {
             return {